Kaung-H-Hein/CIFAR100_ImageClassification/README.md

   - **Output Layer**: Fully connected layer mapping to the 15 selected classes.

 ### Training and Evaluation
-**Training Setup**:
-- **Loss Function**: CrossEntropyLoss for multi-class classification.
+- Loss Function: Cross-entropy loss was used as the objective function for multi-class classification.
-- **Optimiser**: Stochastic Gradient Descent (SGD) with a learning rate of 0.0001.
+- Optimizer: Stochastic Gradient Descent (SGD) was employed with a learning rate of 0.0001 to update model parameters.
-- **Epochs**: 20, with progress tracked using tqdm.

-**Training Procedure**:
-- Forward pass, loss calculation, backpropagation, and parameter updates were performed iteratively.
-- Average loss per epoch was calculated for performance monitoring.

-### Evaluation:
-The model was evaluated on the test dataset using a custom evaluation function.

-**Metrics**:
-- **Loss**: Average classification loss.
-- **Accuracy**: Proportion of correctly predicted labels.
+- Accuracy: The accuracy of the model was monitored during both training and testing phases.
+- Training: The model was trained over 20 epochs, with the loss and accuracy being computed at the end of each epoch.
+- Testing: After each epoch, the model's performance was evaluated on the test set to assess its ability to generalise to unseen data.

 Results were summarised, and a confusion matrix was generated for error analysis.
 This approach effectively showcased the neural network's ability to classify images by learning feature representations with a straightforward architecture.

 ## 3. Convolutional Neural Network (CNN) Approach